sowinghustle/Projeto-Ecommerce/README.md

 ## How to run

-- Clone the project `git clone https://github.com/sowinghustle/Projeto-Ecommerce.git`.
+- Clone the project `git clone https://github.com/sowinghustle/Projeto-Ecommerce.git projeto-ecommerce`.
 - Enter the project folder.
 - Execute the project with docker `docker compose up -d --build`.
 - The website will be running on http://localhost:80/.